A Homotopy Category for Graphs: Defining a Homotopy Category for Finite Graphs

+For this section, we restrict to finite graphs and consider the full sub-category $\fGph$ of $\Gph$ consisting of graphs with a finite set of vertices.
+We will be applying Proposition \ref{P:spider} to decompose homotopies as a sequence of spider moves, and so will require a finite set of vertices in our domains.

+Since our 2-cells are defined by homotopies, known to be an equivalence relation on morphisms \cite{Docht1}, we can make the following definition.

-Recall from Definition \ref{D:hocat} that $\HoGph$ is a category whose arrows are homotopy classes of graph morphisms, and that $\Psi$ is the functor $\Psi: \Gph \to \HoGph$ that takes any graph $G$ to $G$, and any morphism $f$ to its homotopy class $[f]$.
+\begin{definition} We define the {\bf homotopy category} $\HoGph$ by modding out the 2-cells in the 2-category $\fGph$.
+The objects of $\HoGph$ are the same as the objects of $\fGph$, finite graphs, and the arrows of $\HoGph$ are given by equivalence classes $[f]$ of graph morphisms, where $f$ and $g$ are equivalent if they have a 2-cell between them, that is, if they are $\times$-homotopic.
+This also defines a natural projection functor $\Psi: \fGph \to \HoGph$ which takes any graph $G$ to $G$, and any morphism $f$ to its homotopy class $[f]$. \end{definition}

+Since all the 2-cells of $\fGph$ have become isomorphisms in $\HoGph$, the result is an ordinary 1-category.
+We will show that this is a homotopy category for $\fGph$ in the sense that it satisfies the universal property for localizing homomotopy equivalences as described in the following result.